maxdollinger/daylight-alarm-clock/README.md

 PUT: toggles the alarm on/off

-POST: expects an JSON object with the key "time" and value with the alarm time in ms till the 01.01.1970 00:00:00 UTC => e.g. Date.now() in JS
+POST: expects an object with the key "time" and value with the alarm time in ms till the 01.01.1970 00:00:00 UTC => e.g. Date.now() in JS
 ```
 {
     time: 1616686969435,